 It includes extra driving tuition in six areas – night driving, dual carriages, motorways, driving in the countryside, all weather driving and town driving.

-But it’s also sold on the premise it will cut car insurance premiums - which are typically higher for young drivers.
+But it’s also sold on the premise it can cut car insurance premiums - which are typically higher for young drivers.

 Indeed, the Association of British Insurers (ABI) lists it as one of the top five ways to cut the cost of motor insurance.